Joe Tabiri

 Joseph Owusu Tabiri (born 16 October 1988) is a Ghana-born English footballer who plays as a midfielder for Linero IF.

 Career

 Tabiri joined Farnborough on dual registration in January 2008, having previously played for Staines Town and Wingate & Finchley.

 He made his Barnet debut in the League Cup against Brighton & Hove Albion on 13 August 2008.
 In October 2008 he joined Lewes on loan, and was sent off on his debut.

 Tabiri signed for Grays Athletic on a one-month loan deal in January 2009, before joining Havant & Waterlooville in November for a month, and again for a month in February.
 He joined Dover Athletic on loan in March.
 Tabiri was released by Barnet at the end of the 2009/10 season, before joining Dover Athletic on a one-year deal.

 In November 2012, he joined Conference South side AFC Hornchurch on a free transfer.
+During the 2013-14 season, he played for Cheshunt, making five league appearances.